Ask a doctor about a prescription for ENALAPRIL/ HYDROCHLOROTHIAZIDE PENSA 20/12.5 mg TABLETS

 Skin and subcutaneous tissue disorders:

-Common: skin rash (exanthema), hypersensitivity/angioneuritic edema: swelling of the face, lips, tongue, and/or larynx.
+Frequent: skin rash (exanthema), hypersensitivity/angioneurotic edema: swelling of the face, lips, tongue, and/or larynx.

 Uncommon: excessive sweating, itching, urticaria, hair loss.

-Rare: redness of the skin, severe blistering or bleeding in the skin (Stevens-Johnson syndrome), severe skin and hair loss, skin peeling, appearance of red spots on the skin, skin alteration, vesicles on the skin.
+Rare: skin redness, severe blistering or bleeding in the skin (Stevens-Johnson syndrome), severe skin rash with skin and hair loss, skin peeling, appearance of red spots on the skin, skin alteration, formation of vesicles on the skin.

-A complex of symptoms has been observed that may include some of the following reactions: fever, serositis, vasculitis, muscle and joint inflammation, positive antinuclear antibodies test, increased erythrocyte sedimentation rate, eosinophilia, and leucocytosis.
-It may also cause skin rash, sensitivity to sunlight, and other skin manifestations.
+A symptomatic complex has been observed that may include some of the following reactions: fever, serositis, vasculitis, muscle inflammation/pain, joint inflammation/pain, positive antinuclear antibody test, increased erythrocyte sedimentation rate, eosinophilia, and leukocytosis.
+Skin rash, sensitivity to sunlight, and other skin manifestations may also occur.

 Musculoskeletal, connective tissue, and bone disorders: